asiminah/asiminah.github.io/_projects/fordham-calc1.md

 **Midterms:** There will be two midterms.
 Midterm 1 is on Wed.
 10/8 and Midterm 2 is on Wed.
 11/19.
 We will have review sessions in class on Monday the week of the exam.

+**Final exam:** The final exam will be cummulative and during finals week.
+The final exam is on TBD.
+No make-ups will be given unless for a reason approved by the Dean of Students.

 **Grading:** The course grade will be composed of homework, quizzes, two midterms, and a final exam.
 The breakdown will be as follows:

 | Course Component |       | Weight    |